 Parents who foster or adopt need to know they’ll be well-supported when a child arrives in their home.
 Foster children, as well as adopted children, have unique needs and require intentional focus from their new parents.
 As we can support these families in practical, hands-on ways, this care will provide a healthier context for a child’s transition into their new home.
 Volunteers offer support in the following ways:

-• Bringing weekly meals
+• Bringing monthly meals

 • Coordinating volunteers for a foster family